Acute and Critical Care module (NB30101)

 This module encourages students to adopt a critical, analytical and reflective approach to their practice.
 It is, therefore, suitable for health professionals who are extending their skills and knowledge in acute and critical care practice and are involved in the care of acutely/critically ill patients.
 This module can be undertaken as a stand-alone module or as part of the BSc Nursing or BSc Health Studies.

 This module will be delivered through online distance learning.
-Some optional face to face workshops will be available at the main campus in Dundee.
 These workshops will be recorded and available to all students online via My Dundee.
 The workshops include topics such as arterial blood gas analysis and ECG interpretation.
-Students will access all study materials and discussion boards through My Dundee, and whilst the module is running, tutor support is given on an as-required basis through email, discussion boards, telephone and other interactive methods.
+Students will access all study materials and discussion boards through My Dundee.

 The module aims to enable students to enhance their knowledge and skills in the assessment, care and management of acutely / critically ill adults.